-Netherlands bars Turkish foreign minister's plane from landing
+Protests after Netherlands bars Turkish FM

 Pushed by Erdogan's ruling Justice and Development Party, or AKP, these sweeping constitutional changes would grant new powers to Turkey's President and transform the way the country is governed.

-Turkish politicians have sought to address rallies in European cities and towns with large populations of Turkish expatriates, but the authorities in several countries have blocked their plans.

-Around 1.5 million Turkish nationals living in Germany are eligible to vote in the referendum, according to Turkish news agency Anadolu.
+Turkish politicians have sought to address rallies in European cities and towns that have large populations of Turkish expatriates -- around 1.5 million Turkish nationals living in Germany are eligible to vote in the referendum, according to Turkish news agency Anadolu.

 Increased tensions

-Note: Correction: A previous version of this story misstated the nature of Dutch far-right Freedom Party leader Geert Wilders' campaign.
-He is campaigning in the Netherlands' general election for greater party representation in the House of Representatives.